duckietown-ethz/proj-lf-adaptive/README.md

        laptop $ git clone https://github.com/duckietown-ethz/proj-lf-adaptive
        laptop $ cd proj-lf-adaptive

-2. Start all the necessary demos, in another terminal from the previous one:
+2. In another terminal, start all the necessary demos:
 * demo all_driver and demo all, similarly as you would do for [Unit E-2 Lane following](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html)
  Warning: Before running the following commands make sure that all the old containers from the images dt-duckiebot-interface, dt-car-interface and dt-core are stopped.
  Start the demo all_driver which builds upon `dt-duckiebot-interface` and gives us all the necessary drivers: